-One of the more common complaints I hear from my clients is “I wish I didn’t procrastinate so much.”
-Being stuck in a cycle of procrastination is distressing because it can suffocate us with guilt, lead to a burdensome list of tasks to complete, and worst of all, keep us from fulfilling our most meaningful goals in life.
-I’ve found a three step cognitive therapy strategy to be particularly effective for understanding and changing procrastination patterns.
+One of the more common challenges I hear from my clients is “I wish I didn’t procrastinate so much.”
+Although we all struggle with procrastination at times, being stuck in its cycle can be distressing because it can suffocate us with guilt while a mountain of seemingly impossible tasks pile up.
+Worst of all, it can feel like our most meaningful goals in life are slowly slipping away.
+In short, in can be really tough.

-Step 1: Better understand your underlying belief pattern(s) by examining your thoughts about the project or goal.
-Although underlying patterns are unique for each person, I find it helpful to consider three general profiles:
+Try to better understand your underlying belief pattern(s) by examining your thoughts about the project or goal.
+Although thoughts are unique for each person, below are some common profiles I’ve observed:

 - Perfectionist – This person procrastinates mostly because of the underlying beliefs that the end result of the project must be perfect for fear of being negatively evaluated.
 This belief system puts undue pressure on the person.
 It also inflates her or his self-importance.
 The perfectionist often passes up perfectly good opportunities to make small chunks of progress by saying, “It’s not worth getting started if I can’t really spend the time to do the whole thing and do it right.”

 - Fearful Avoider – This belief pattern has thoughts like: